 This course takes place in person on DAY at TIME (PT) and includes online components to supplement your live class meetings.
 Classes will be held at LOCATION ADDRESS.

-For Contact Information, provide your:
+For the Contact Information section, provide your:

-- Office hours (if applicable)
+- Office Hours (if applicable)

 - What are the top three or four topics that a student will learn in this course?

 - What is the primary focus or area of application for skills taught?

 - Who is the ideal “audience” for the course?

 - What is the scope and breadth of a course and what will need to be covered in that period?

 The Objectives section defines the broad goals of your course and the skills you intend students to gain.
 Ask yourself the following questions when mapping out objectives for your course:

 - What will students gain by taking this course?